mikependon/RepoDB/RepoDb.Documents/documentation.md

 ### ExecuteScalar

-This connection extension method is used to execute a query statement that returns single value.
+This connection extension method is used to execute a query statement that returns single value (of type `System.Object`).

 Below are the parameters: